-When it becomes clear that a large, compute-bound process gains control of more memory than is appropriate, you may find it helpful to lower the process's working set quota.
-You would take this action if you conclude that this process should be the one to suffer the penalty of page faulting, rather than forcing the other processes to be outswapped too frequently.
+When it becomes clear that a large, compute-bound process gains control of more memory than is appropriate, you might find it helpful to lower the process's working set quota.
+Take this action if you conclude that this process should be the one to suffer the penalty of page faulting, rather than forcing the other processes to be outswapped too frequently.
 Section 5.2.4.2 describes how to make adjustments to working set quotas.